 Configure GNU Privacy Guard for Windows

-The team that put this together put a little bit more time into it then the video you’ll see above for Mac:
+The team that put this together put a little bit more time into this video than the one you see above for Mac:

-For those using Mozilla Thunderbird, follow everything up to step two and then install Enigmail instead.
-If you have problems, you will get screenshots of how it is done when you download the Enigmail plugin.
+For those using Mozilla Thunderbird, follow everything up to step two and then install Enigmail.
+If you have problems, you will get screenshots of how it is done when you download it.

 Configure GNU Privacy Guard for Linux